-Risk Description

-Market Risk

-As with all debt securities, changes in interest rates may affect the scheme's Net Asset Value as the prices of securities generally increase as interest rates decline and generally decrease as interest rates rise.
-Prices of long-term securities generally fluctuate more in response to interest rate changes than do short-term securities.
+Risk Description Risk Mitigants/management strategy Market Risk In a rising interest rates scenario, the Fund As with all debt securities, changes in interest rates Manager will endeavor to increase investment in may affect the scheme's Net Asset Value as the money market securities whereas if the interest rates are expected to fall, the allocation to debt prices of securities generally increase as interest rates decline and generally decrease as interest securities with longer maturity will be increased rates rise.
+Prices of long-term securities generally thereby mitigating risk to that extent. fluctuate more in response to interest rate changes than do short-term securities.
 Indian debt markets can be volatile leading to the possibility of price movements up or down in fixed income securities and thereby to possible movements in the NAV.